opentensor/opentensorAI-connector-template/README.md

 ## SN Owners' to do list

-- Fork the template and put up a PR to create a React app that works for respective SN
+- Fork the template and put up a PR to create a React app that works for respective SN: add @specialK111 as reviewer.
+Set up a walkthrough session with @specialK111

 - SLA